aviramha/ormsgpack/README.md

 ```

 Errors with `tzinfo` result in `MsgpackEncodeError` being raised.

-To disable serialization of `datetime` objects specify the option
-`ormsgpack.OPT_PASSTHROUGH_DATETIME`.

 To use "Z" suffix instead of "+00:00" to indicate UTC ("Zulu") time, use the option
 `ormsgpack.OPT_UTC_Z`.